-The alternative way to close a solvent company which you do not wish to run any more is to pass a resolution of members’ voluntary liquidation.
+The alternative way to close a solvent company that you do not wish to run anymore is to pass a resolution of members’ voluntary liquidation.
 To do this you have to:

 - make a declaration of solvency, sign the appropriate forms in front of a solicitor or notary public and send these to Companies House (or the Accountant in Bankruptcy for Scottish companies) within 15 days of passing the resolution for voluntary winding up